jacksheehy15/electronics-dictionary/README.md

 # Electronics Dictionary Summary

-This is my second milestone project where I have designed, designed and developed a web app with the use of Frontend and Backend technologies.
+This is my third milestone project out of 4 in the Code Institute Full Stack Developer course where I have designed and developed a web app with the use of Frontend and Backend technologies.
 My goals with this web app is to teach people all about the terminology behind electronics.
 I have taken my knowledge learned from the Full Stack Software Developer course, (HTML, CSS, JavaScript, Python, Bootstrap, MongoDB) to provide a clear, functioning and responsive web application that demonstrates a proficient use of HTML5, Python and MongoDB, with slight uses of CSS3 and JavaScript.
 The Bootstrap Framework was used along side these programming languages to help give